-The Risk Profile of the company provides at a given point in time a view on all the risks to which the company is exposed to, for instance:
+The risk profile of the company provides at a given point in time a view on all the risks to which the company is exposed, for instance:

-- Market risk: As is typical for a life insurance company, market risk is the major risk contributor to the company's Risk Profile.
+- Market risk is the major risk contributor to the company's risk profile, as is typical for a life insurance company.
 Market risk is the risk of a loss that may be caused by fluctuations in the prices of the financial instruments in a portfolio.
-The various risk factors are the interest rate, credit spreads, exchange rates, share prices or property prices.
+The various risk factors are the interest rates, credit spreads, exchange rates, share prices and property prices.
 Movements in these various elements form the foundation of market risk.
-The equity risk increased strongly in 2021, which is mainly due to the strong positive performance on the equity markets and to the implementation of changes to the asset strategy which led, as planned, to direct equity risk exposure.
-Interest rate risk remained low but somewhat increased in 2021, which is related to the higher interest rate levels.
-The persisting low interest rate position is partially the result of a good asset-liability matching. - Underwriting risk: As is typical for an insurance company, underwriting risk represents the potential loss arising from entering into or underwriting insurance policies.
+The equity risk decreased in 2022 compared to 2021, which is mainly due to the negative performance on the equity markets.
+Interest rate risk remained low but somewhat increased in 2022, which is related to the higher interest rate levels.
+The persisting limited interest rate risk position is partially the result of a good asset-liability matching.
+Spread risk remains substantial and is currently quantified as the largest market risk, yet it also decreased in 2022 following the lower market values of the bond portfolio. - Underwriting risk represents the potential loss arising from entering into or underwriting insurance policies.
 Because of ERGO Insurance NV/SA's business model and activities, its main underwriting risks are life risk and to a lesser extent health risk.
-In 2021, the increase of interest rates led to a lower underwriting risk. - Operational Risk: It is defined as the risk of loss caused by failed people, processes, systems, or external drivers.
-The exposure remained stable at 'low' compared to 2020 following continued efforts to reinforce control activities in operations, the successful developments of system functionalities to automate processes, actions taken to manage legacy risks and the ongoing initiatives taken to increase cyber security maturity.
+In 2022, the strong increase of interest rates led to a higher underwriting risk as the initial decrease of lapse down risk (as observed in 2021) changed to increasing mass lapse risk over 2022. - Operational risk is defined as the risk of loss caused by failed people, processes, systems, or external drivers.
+The exposure is assessed as Not Significant following continued efforts to reinforce control activities in

+Operations, the successful developments of system functionalities to automate processes, actions taken to manage legacy risks, and the ongoing initiatives taken to increase cyber security and data protection ("GDPR") maturity, as well as to mitigate risks related to Anti-Money Laundering (AML) and the Common Reporting Standard/Foreign Account Tax Compliance Act (CRS/FATCA).

-The Risk Management Function maintains a comprehensive record of all risks on which it reports to the Management on a quarterly basis, pointing out new emerging risks, measuring progress on the mitigation actions and analysing behaviour of Key Risk Indicators to ensure the management has at all times an accurate insight on its risk profile to enable corrective steering if needed.
+The Risk Management Function maintains a comprehensive record of all risks on which it reports to the Management on a quarterly basis, pointing out new emerging risks, measuring progress on the mitigation actions and analysing behaviour of Key Risk Indicators to ensure the Management has at all times an accurate insight on its risk profile to enable corrective steering if needed.
+The Compliance Function reports as well regularly to the governing organs on its monitoring activities and its assessment on Compliance risks and linked operational controls in place.